dikortis/LetsTalkETC/Episodes/Episode_2.md

 **Carlo Vicari:**
- yeah I
+ yes
-I think um you know the digital currency or cryptocurrency blockchains in general just have kind of a different value proposition over there um they're they're pretty seems like they're pretty hyped about the possible how heavily the community is leaving leaning towards cap regarding regards to the monetary policy what else some what else can you tell us about your trip I know you had a couple of meetups over there and you were kind of you know I think he went to Def Con and a whole bunch of other cool stuff yeah
+I think you know the digital currency or cryptocurrency blockchains in general just have kind of a different value proposition over there they're they're pretty seems like they're pretty hyped about the possible how heavily the community is leaving leaning towards cap regarding regards to the monetary policy some what else can you tell us about your trip I know you had a couple of meetups over there and you were kind of you know I think he went to Def Con and a whole bunch of other cool stuff

 **Elaine:**
- I didn't exceed our def con um I only went for the UTC meet up
+ I didn't exceed our def con  I only went for the UTC meet up

 **Carlo Vicari:**